 However, the opposite happened.
 Landlords were able to make rent reductions to help tenants and reduce the number having to find cheaper accommodation or end up homeless.
 In effect, our reaction to the credit crunch did society a huge favour.

 Despite the credit crunch, this decade started with ‘everyone’ becoming a landlord.
+The campaigns red rock casino resort & spa las vegas weddings both began with a rush of high-profile fake news stories and memes.
 House prices grew as did the ‘Property Entrepreneur’.
 It was all looking very rosy and pride in being a landlord was the norm.

 All change for landlords